Cheektowaga Central High School

 Cheektowaga Central High School is a high school in Cheektowaga, New York located at 3600 Union Road and serves grades 9 through 12.
-The current principal is Karin Cyganovich and the current assistant principal is Mr. Michael Fatta.
+The current principal is Karin Cyganovich and the current assistant principals are Mr. Micah Hanford and Mr. Joshua Strzelec.
 It is part of the Cheektowaga Central School District.

 History

-The first secondary school in Cheektowaga was Pine Hill High School, erected in 1921 at 1635 East Delavan Avenue.
-This school operated for forty years before the current Cheektowaga Central High School was constructed and opened in 1960.
-The high school housed grades 7-12 before the opening of Central Middle School in 1989 in an adjacent wing of the high school.
+Cheektowaga Central High School opened on September 7, 1960 and was dedicated on April 23, 1961.